-Students in the program work towards a two-year associate of applied science degree in biomedical clinical equipment technology and can go on to work for third-party contract companies, manufacturers and for major hospital groups.
+Students in the program work toward a two-year Associate of Applied Science degree in biomedical clinical equipment technology and can go on to work for third-party contract companies, manufacturers, and major hospital groups.

 "I have travelled to Kenya many times to use my skills as a technician," Brown said.
 "Even now, there are organizations who will help send you around the world to help service the equipment desperately needed to treat people in these rural areas."

 To learn more about San Jacinto College's biomedical equipment technician program, visit www.sanjac.edu/program/biomedical-clinical-equipment-technician.